SoumitroV/Design-and-Simulation-of-a-Gilbert-Cell-based-Mixer-on-CMOS-28nm-Technology/README.md

 Fig 3.
 I_D vs V_GS for NMOS device
 </p>

 Fig 3. presents I_D of NMOS device as a function of V_GS for some fixed value of V_DS.
-As can be observed the device is no longer follows the squared law but has a linear rise even in saturation region due to velocity saturation effects!
+As can be observed the device is no longer follows the square law but has a linear rise even in saturation region due to velocity saturation effects!

 <br/>
 <p align="center">